 EVERY THREE SECONDS someone in the world dies from factors related to extreme poverty – 30,000 people a day and 10.5 million a year. the sheer magnitude can be overwhelming, causing people to ask the question, “What can one person do, to possibly make a difference?”

 EVERY THREE SECONDS, the documentary from award-winning director Dan Karslake, says YES.
 We can solve these issues.

 The movie, through its portraits of five ordinary folks, will show audiences that each one of us has the potential to do great things to change the world.
 We hope to inspire a movement and uncover a new wave of change agents and previously untapped resources.

 JOIN US AND FIND OUT WHERE YOU CAN SEE THE FILM!

 Go to the LEFT SIDE BAR on this page and JOIN OUR MAILING LIST to be the first to find out about screenings, or to inquire about hosting a screening!
 Activist Lisa Shannon said, “Now is the time.
 Now is the moment…” Join us now.

 IN THE NEWS

-This week, we release the portrait of Ingrid Munro, founder of Jamii Bora, the fastest growing micro-finance bank in Kenya.
+Ingrid Munro is the founder of Jamii Bora, the fastest growing micro-finance bank in Kenya.
 Ingrid was retired from her work at the United Nations when someone asked her to assist a group of women who desperately needed help.
 Today, Jamii Bora has made loans to 300,000 members, and helped them climb the ladder out of poverty.
 Read more about Ingrid’s work at Takepart.

 This video was filmed at an independently organized TEDx event and uplpoaded by the organizers.
 If you enjoyed this video, please let the organizers know by emailing TEDx Orlando.